undefined

 You can fetch huge data from Google Scholar, including research papers, and automatically build a database of forward & backward citations, and various academic resources, i.e., ResearchGate, academic social networking sites, and more.

-Google Scholar does not provide API access for web scraping.
+Google Scholar does not provide official API access for web scraping.
 The robot.txt of this search engine forbids web scrapers from scraping most pages.
-It is supposed to be accessed by its bots and impermissible for this action.
+It is supposed to be accessed by its bots or some third-party APIs and is impermissible for this action.
 However, you will get a CAPTCHA to clear out if you request to reach on such certain information.

-Download and install Octoparse on your device, and sign up an account for free.
-Then, follow the simple steps below or reading the detailed user guide: Google Scholar Search Results Scraping.
+Download Octoparse and install it on your device, and sign up for an account for free.
+Then, follow the simple steps below or read the detailed user guide about scraping Google Scholar data.
 You can also watch the video here to help you understand more.

 Step 1: Enter the page link you need to scrape from Google Scholar